Folding@home is biological

 primary foreground task (science in our case)

-which has been described as a multipath Ethernet targeted for use within a
+which has been described as a multipoint Ethernet for use within a

 As is true in any "demand vs. supply"